JanPSchwarz/JanPSchwarz/README.md

 # Welcome and

-_Hi, nice to see you here!🙋‍♂️ My name is Jan, i am a Web Developer living in in Braunschweig(Germany) but since i enjoy travelling, you may probably find me in other corners of the world as well🌎 Looking forward to see you there!_
+_Hi, nice to see you here!🙋‍♂️ My name is Jan, i am a Web Developer living in Braunschweig(Germany) but since i enjoy travelling, you may probably find me in other corners of the world as well🌎 Looking forward to see you there!_

 ## About Me: